madebykind/madebykind-v3/content/work/chapter.md

 Chapter needed a brand and website to represent the creative, diverse, community-centric work they do on both a local and international level.
 They wanted to stand out as an organisation that has something to say, to show, and to make people feel something.
 They also wanted to ensure they were as inclusive as possible to all communities in the area and much further afield.

 {{< figure wrapperclass="section--lg" alt="A split image showing Chapter's brand font (PP Supply Sans Semibold) and a mockup of signage running on stairs and by an elevator." src="../images/work-chapter-typography.png" >}}

-{{< figure wrapperclass="section--lg" alt="A mockup of a Chapter business card.
-The business card is duotone green and is placed on a yellow board" src="../images/work-chapter-business-card.jpg" >}}

 We created a brand strategy that developed a bold manifesto, values, and tone of voice.
 This enabled us to then create a full brand identity design language for use online, offline and in-venue.
 This included typography, iconography, colourways, digital and wayfinding signage, poster templates, and stationery.